toledosq/sd-enable-textual-inversion/README.md

   > --base points the script at the training configuration file

-  > --actual_resume points the script at the Textual-Inversion model
+  > --actual_resume points the script at the Stable-Diffusion model

   > --n gives the training run a name, which will also be used as the output folder name.

-  > --gpus tells the script how many CUDA-enabled GPUs you want to use.
-Leave at 1 unless you know what you're doing.
+  > --gpus Leave at 1 unless you know what you're doing.

   > --init-word is a single word the model will start with when looking at your images for the first time.
 Should be simple, ie: "sculpture", "girl", "mountains"